 7. Pack Your Patience

-With increased crowds and new policies in place, know that there may be some delays in your day.
+With increased crowds, know that there may be some delays in your day.
 Whether it's waiting to get into a ride queue or onto hotel transportation, there is going to be some waiting involved in your day.
 If you brought your own vehicle and are staying at a Disney Resort hotel, remember that free theme park parking is included in your stay.
 Adjust your expectations going in and remember to give thanks for all the fun you're having in the Orlando theme parks!

-One of our favorite experiences at the parks are the character cavalcades and pop-up character greetings around the parks — and they're unique to each park, including some just for the holidays!
-You can usually tell these are about to hoppen when the music around you changes, so listen carefully.
-In each park, we stopped for a snack along the route and caught several cavalcades while we refueled.
+Visiting Disney World at Thanksgiving offers lots of fun holiday experiences.
+Each of the four parks will be decorated for the holidays, plus even some of the resort hotels get decked out!
 You can even see Santa Claus himself at each of the four theme parks and Disney Springs.
-With the Festival of the Holidays going on at EPCOT, it's a perfect opportunity to grab something tasty from the Holiday Kitchens.
-The character experiences are toadally magical and worth stopping to take in, especially if you have tadpoles!
+With the Festival of the Holidays going on at EPCOT beginning Friday, Nov.
+29, it's a perfect opportunity to grab something tasty from the Holiday Kitchens and hear from a Holiday Storyteller.
+The character and entertainment experiences are toadally magical and worth stopping to take in, especially if you have tadpoles!

 Have you celebrated Thanksgiving at Disney World?
 What tips did we miss?
 Be sure to share with us in the comments below!
 And don’t forget to check out our When to Visit Orlando page for more tips.
 Wherever and however you spend your Thanksgiving holiday, we hope you stay safe and have fun!